HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 If you plan your itinerary and aren’t sure how much time to spend here, I recommend planning in one full day to see as much as possible without being too stressed out.

-Here are the best places to see in Jumeirah area.
+Another beautiful area in Dubai is Jumeirah Here are the best places to see in the area.

-The Burj al-Arab has been, and actually still is, one of the main attractions in Dubai.
-The most expensive hotel in the world (prices during off-peak seasons like summer or Ramadan are still above 1000€ minimum) opened in 1999 and visitors love photographing the hotel that is shaped like a sail.
+The Burj al-Arab has been, and actually still is, one of the most expensive hotel in the world (prices during off-peak seasons like summer or Ramadan are still above 1000€ minimum).
+It opened in 1999 and visitors love photographing the hotel that is shaped like a sail.

 Though you cannot easily enter the hotel (if you aren’t an overnight guest, you need a written reservation for a restaurant, etc.), the interest hasn’t waned at all and is one of the main places to see in Dubai.

-Though it is open to the public, you don’t have to worry about the beach being crowded or dirty.
+Though the Kite Beach is open to the public, you don’t have to worry about the beach being crowded or dirty.
 It is safe, clean, and quite empty by European standards, so the view of Burj al-Arab is not the only reason it is a must-see in Dubai.

-However, in my opinion, one of Dubai´s most beautiful places, in all of the United Arab Emirates, in fact, is Madinat Jumeirah.
+However, in my opinion, one of the most beautiful places in Dubai, in all of the United Arab Emirates, in fact, is Madinat Jumeirah.
 The area to the right of Burj al-Arab is a very lovely souk area with one of the best hotels in Dubai, as well as a canal lined with restaurants and little shops.

 You can get a ticket and do an abra ride (a little traditional water taxi), do some shopping at the markets (souks), and enjoy great views of the above mentioned Burj al-Arab.